7aitsev/ansible-tuto/step-10/README.md

 # Ansible tutorial: templates

 We'll use the `haproxy` as loadbalancer.
-Of course, install is just like we did for apache.
+Of course, install is just like we did for Apache.
 But now configuration is a bit more tricky since we need to list all web servers in HAProxy's configuration.
 How can we do that?

 ## HAProxy configuration template